rolandmueller/bigdata/streamlit.md

 CMD ["app.py"]
 ```

-`pip install -r requirements.txt` is installing the Python packages inside the Docker container .
+`pip install -r requirements.txt` is installing the Python packages inside the Docker container.

+The data loading (and preprocessing) should be cached.

 ## Deliverable